Aiven-Labs/presentations/2021-03-22-Python-Web-Conference/README.md

     * consumer can wait and execute
     * more consumers can read the same data
     * a consumer pool can divide the work
+    * distributed, fault tolerant
+  * Kafka streams
+    * reshape, join data

 * How do I work with Kafka and Python
-  * Administration
-    * Create a topic
-    * Create partitions
-    * list offsets
   * Sample producer
+    * Show data -> then show code
     * parameters
     * topic registration (if not done above)
     * partition subscription